 wamo and Qonto are similar in in what they offer and who they offer it to.
 Both platforms have grown quickly in the last year in particular, thanks to their competitive subscription plans, excellent customer support and comprehensive list of features.

-wamo appeals strongly to a global audience of business owners who are looking to have a business account in the UK or EU while living outside of either one or both of those areas.
+wamo appeals strongly to a global audience of business owners who are looking to have a business account in the UK or EU.
 The company works remotely with its clients and has become popular in just a few years of its existence due to its flexible business account opening procedures.
-Their ability to adapt to customer needs as they grow means that their product is a direct response to the market and has resulted in a holistic financial platform which now also offers a company formation portal for the UK.
+Their ability to adapt to customer needs as they grow means that their product is a direct response to the market and has resulted in a holistic financial platform.
 The company offers team finance management , physical and virtual debit cards, SEPA and international transactions and multi-currency accounts among other things.

 But here comes the most crucial question, which platform would fit your business requirements best?
 There’s no straightforward answer to this, but analysing the offerings of both platforms can help you make a quicker decision.
 So let’s dive in!

 In terms of the subscription plan, wamo offers three subscription plans for its international business accounts: Start, Grow and Scale.
 The ‘Start’ plan is designed for micro and small businesses that are still new in the game and are looking for expert support for their financial transactions.

 On the other hand, the ‘Scale’ plan is designed for large organisations that operate on a bigger scale and are continuously expanding.
 However, we will be talking about the most popular ‘Grow plan’, which costs €49.99/month.
 Qonto also has a number of subscription plans for businesses and the most popular one costs €99/month.

 If you're looking for an affordable option that enables you to own a flexible business account, wamo is the way to go.